 what is felt and what is not

-It is all that are one
+It is all within me that is one

-And the one that is all
+And I am the one that is all

 My latest lesson has been uncovering the truth about the pain that has been unacknowledged by me, over the separation from my children the past 2 years.
 I have been unwilling to look at it and let it in, so therefore it has been just haunting me.